 Kentucky Works Program

 The Kentucky Works Program supports the Kentucky Transitional Assistance Program (K-TAP) and Supplemental Nutrition Assistance Program (SNAP) in the following Kentucky counties: Anderson, Breckinridge, Bullitt, Franklin, Grayson, Hardin, Henry, Larue, Marion, Meade, Nelson, Oldham, Shelby, Spencer, Trimble, Washington, and Woodford.
-Our goal is to assess these individuals to identify barriers, work to overcome those barriers, and help make them self- sufficient.
+Our goal is to assess these individuals to identify barriers and work to overcome those barriers to make them self- sufficient.
 We also have job readiness classes to help with resumes, job search, job interviews, etc.

-Covid-19 continues to have a significant impact on both of our programs.
-The state of emergency that the state of Kentucky had implemented with a “Good Cause exemption” where clients are not required to participate in the programs was lifted on July 1st, however there are still no sanctions being levied for non-participation until December 2022.
-Thus, participation is still low.
+COVID-19 continues to have a significant impact on both of our programs.
+The state of emergency that the state of Kentucky had implemented with a “Good Cause exemption” where clients are not required to participate in the programs was lifted on July 1st, however there are still no sanctions being levied for non-participation until December 2022 so participation is still low.
 Kentucky Works staff have returned to working in the office.

-- We currently have 10 clients that are employed in the K-TAP Program, and 4 clients that are at a site gaining work experience.
-The referrals have picked up with the state of emergency ending and the time getting closer where sanctions will be implemented for non-compliance.
+- We currently have 9 clients that are employed in the K-TAP Program, and the referrals have picked up a little with the state of emergency ending.
 Our Employment Specialists continue to follow up with each of these clients and track the hours they are working.
-We served 32 clients in the K-Tap program for the first quarter of the fiscal year ending September 30, 2022, which is 6 more than we served for all of the last fiscal year.
+We served 26 clients in the K-Tap program for the fiscal year ending June 30, 2022.

 - On the SNAP Employment and Training program we continue to reach out to these clients and complete assessments when they are referred to us.
-We had 1060 referrals for the SNAP program during the last fiscal year.
+We had 250 referrals for the SNAP program during the last quarter.

-- We continue to see an impact with Covid on our Work Experience Program sites as some of them are still unable to accept our referrals.
-We have 124 sites in our 17 counties that we send our clients and as of now, 67 are open and/or willing to accept referrals due to Covid-19.
-Staff visited these sites in August to update paperwork and check to see if they were needing workers and are currently in the process of checking again.
+- We continue to see an impact with COVID on our Work Experience Program sites as some of them are still unable to accept our referrals.
+We have 123 sites in our 17 counties that we send our clients and as of now, only 60 are open and/or willing to accept referrals due to COVID-19.
+Staff visited these sites in June to update paperwork and check to see if they were needing workers.

 - Our staff continues to stay in touch to discuss all relative matters in the program.
 We have staff meetings every other month.
-We are now conducting our staff meetings in person.
+We started in person staff meetings again on May 17th instead of zoom.

 - We continue to offer a wage subsidy program where if an employer hires one of our K-TAP clients they will be reimbursed for a portion of their wages during the first six month of employment.